 Related Question: Mr. Y given loan to Mr. G of INR 30,00,000.
-Mr. G defaulted the loan on due date Related Question: Mr. Y given to an to Mr. O of first one of the settle the full amount to Mr. and debt became time barred.
+Mr. G defaulted the loan on due date Related Question: Mr. Y given to an to Mr. O of Ird So, Mr. G agreed to settle the full amount to Mr. and debt became time barred.
 After the time barred debt, Mr. G agreed to settle the full amount to Mr. Y. Whether acceptance of time barred debt Contract is enforceable in law?
 [Dec 20, 2 Marks]